Accountability, Transparency and Performance

 We endorse the Patient Declaration of Values for Ontario as established by the Minister’s Patient and Family Advisory Council.

 Annual Report and Financial Statements

-Click on the links below to view pdf copies of our executive director and board chair message, audited financial statements, and annual report.
+Click on the links below to view pdf copies of our annual reports and audited financial statements.